 Or, you can get the skinny on the update with this infographic:

-For more useful guides and graphics like the above, give the free Debedbug Ebook a look!
+For more useful guides and graphics like the above, give the free ebook a look!

 Thanks For Reading!

-As always, congratulations on investing in your own health and learning your rights.
-Best of luck in your fight towards getting and staying Debedbugged!
+Congratulations on investing in your own health and learning your rights.
+Best of luck in your fight towards getting and staying Debedbugged.